 While avocado is healthful for humans, it is mildly toxic to cats.
 The leaves, seed, tree bark, and the fruit itself contain Persin, which can cause vomiting and diarrhea in cats.
 Be especially aware if you have a bowl of guacamole out at a party.
 You do not want your cat eating any of this snack or licking a spoon or fork that was used to make it.

-All types of alcohol can be toxic for pet cats.
+All types of alcohol can be toxic to pet cats.
 While a small lick of an alcoholic beverage is not lethal, consuming a lot can be.
 If you are hosting a party and serving alcohol, be sure to thoroughly clean up the drinks and avoid leaving large punch bowls or open alcohol containers overnight, as your cat might be prone to consume more.

 Onions, Garlic, & Related Root Vegetables